 Diabetes Community Champions learn about the risk factors, symptoms, myths and misconceptions that are prevalent in some cultures.
 After training they go out into their communities to raise local awareness by holding events, giving talks and encouraging people at high risk of developing Type 2 diabetes to visit their local GP or community pharmacist for a diabetes test.

-Type 2 diabetes risk linked to low
+Type 2 diabetes risk linked to low testosterone levels

 Low levels of testosterone in men could increase their risk of developing Type 2 diabetes, a study funded by Diabetes UK suggests.

 Researchers from the University of Edinburgh have found that low testosterone levels are linked to a resistance to insulin – a hormone that controls blood glucose levels.